shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 date: 2024-06-21
 excerpt: In an uncertain world and hyper-competitive job market, product designer hiring decisions are often made based upon factors not obvious in job descriptions.
 So, to save yourself time and headache, avoid over-tailoring your resume or portfolio and focus instead on consistently broadcasting your top strengths.
 ---
 In this post, I'll explain how I learned that hiring decisions are often made based upon factors not obvious in job descriptions.
-Which led me to the conclusion that the right response is to avoid over-tailoring your resume or portfolio and focus instead on consistently broadcasting your top strengths.
+Which led me to the unexpected conclusion that the right response is to *avoid over-tailoring your resume or portfolio* and focus instead on consistently *broadcasting your top strengths*.

-(And if you make it to the end of this post, you'll see the most absurd, awkward, funny, and embarrassing stories from my job hunt ;).
+And if you make it to the end of this post, you'll see the most absurd, awkward, funny, and embarrassing stories from my job hunt ;).

 ## Facts about my job hunt
 I’m a Senior Product Designer with 6 years’ experience designing developer tools, and a previous 4 years’ experience designing online learning experiences as an Instructional Designer.